eellpp/pubScratchpad/Tech/programming/java/interview/jdbc_questions.md

 ### What does Statement.setFetchSize(nSize) method really do in SQL Server JDBC driver?
+### In the JDBC driver, what is the actual effect of calling Statement.setFetchSize(n)?
+Does it influence how data is retrieved from the server or just how the client buffers results?

 What should you take care while choosing fetch size parameter in jdbc.
 In JDBC, the setFetchSize(int) method is very important to performance and memory-management within the JVM as it controls the number of network calls from the JVM to the database and correspondingly the amount of RAM used for ResultSet processing.

-The RESULT-SET is the number of rows marshalled on the DB in response to the query.
-The ROW-SET is the chunk of rows that are fetched out of the RESULT-SET per call from the JVM to the DB.
+The **RESULT-SET** is the number of rows marshalled on the DB in response to the query.
+The **ROW-SET** is the chunk of rows that are fetched out of the RESULT-SET per call from the JVM to the DB.
 The number of these calls and resulting RAM required for processing is dependent on the fetch-size setting.

 So if the RESULT-SET has 100 rows and the fetch-size is 10, there will be 10 network calls to retrieve all of the data, using roughly 10*{row-content-size} RAM at any given time.